ArapovaElenaG/SkillFactory/README.md

 # SkillFactory
-My first repository on GitHub
+My first repository on GitHub.

+This repositoty created for my practice in school 🏫 Skillfactory.

+I like to study.